Francesco Karkalis

-Francesco Karkalis (born 19 January 1995) is an Italian football player.
+Francesco Karkalis (born 19 January 1995) is an Italian football player who plays for Eccellenza club Lanciano FC.

 Club career

 He made his Serie C debut for L'Aquila on 11 October 2014 in a game against Lucchese.

 On 19 November 2019 he signed with Serie C club Bisceglie.

 On 4 January 2021 he joined Arezzo.

 Personal life

 Born in Italy, Karkalis is of Greek descent through his father with roots from Thessaloniki.